 Learn more about funding your studies.
 We recommend starting the application process early.

-We also offer payment plans.
+Flexible payment plans are also available.
 Contact certification@cbainhouse.org to discuss.

 Diversity Scholarships